BAM-PFA/guerrillatv/_pages/resources.md

   </div>
 </div>

 *Radical Software* was an underground magazine revolving closely around the core of the independent video and video art scenes.
 It was founded in 1970, in the wake of Sony loading the first generation of (relatively) low-cost, portable video equipment into the hands of artists, activists, and ordinary people.
-With a circulation of 5,000 freex, it became a communication network for the burgeoning American video community of the early 1970s and included contributions by [Nam June Paik](https://americanart.si.edu/artist/nam-june-paik-3670), [Douglas Davis](https://www.eai.org/artists/douglas-davis/biography), [Paul Ryan](https://www.eai.org/artists/paul-ryan/biography), [Frank Gillette](http://www.vdb.org/artists/frank-gillette), [Beryl Korot](https://www.moma.org/artists/35522), [Charles Bensinger](http://www.peopleofthechange.com/charles-bensinger/), [Ira Schneider](https://www.ira-schneider.com/artist/index.html), [Ann Tyng](https://www.design.upenn.edu/anne-grisold-tyng-collection-074), [R. Buckminster Fuller](https://en.wikipedia.org/wiki/Buckminster_Fuller), [Gregory Bateson](https://en.wikipedia.org/wiki/Gregory_Bateson), [Gene Youngblood](http://www.vasulka.org/Kitchen/PDF_ExpandedCinema/book.pdf), [Parry Teasdale](https://www.vdb.org/titles/parry-teasdale-interview), [Ant Farm](https://www.sfmoma.org/artist/ant_farm/), and many others.
+With a circulation of 5,000 freex, it became a communication network for the burgeoning American video community of the early 1970s and included contributions by [Ant Farm](https://www.sfmoma.org/artist/ant_farm/), [Gregory Bateson](https://en.wikipedia.org/wiki/Gregory_Bateson), [Charles Bensinger](http://www.peopleofthechange.com/charles-bensinger/), [Douglas Davis](https://www.eai.org/artists/douglas-davis/biography), [R. Buckminster Fuller](https://en.wikipedia.org/wiki/Buckminster_Fuller), [Frank Gillette](http://www.vdb.org/artists/frank-gillette), [Beryl Korot](https://www.moma.org/artists/35522), [Nam June Paik](https://americanart.si.edu/artist/nam-june-paik-3670), [Paul Ryan](https://www.eai.org/artists/paul-ryan/biography), [Ira Schneider](https://www.ira-schneider.com/artist/index.html), [Parry Teasdale](https://www.vdb.org/titles/parry-teasdale-interview), [Ann Tyng](https://www.design.upenn.edu/anne-grisold-tyng-collection-074), [Gene Youngblood](http://www.vasulka.org/Kitchen/PDF_ExpandedCinema/book.pdf), and many others.

-All eleven Radical Software issues are available to browse, read and download on [this comprehensive site](https://www.radicalsoftware.org/e/index.html) which also includes informative essays and a detailed history about the publication.
-Radical Software was published between 1970-1974 overseen at first by the Raindance Corporation, followed by the Raindance Foundation with Gordon and Breach Publishers.
+All eleven *Radical Software* issues are available to browse, read and download on [this comprehensive site](https://www.radicalsoftware.org/e/index.html) which also includes informative essays and a detailed history about the publication.
+Published between 1970 and 1974, the magazine was overseen at first by the Raindance Corporation, then by the Raindance Foundation with Gordon and Breach Publishers.

 ---

 # Ant Farm

 Ant Farm was deeply interwoven into the video and conceptual art scenes of the 1970s.
-Members crossed over into many other groups, with varying degrees of collaboration: Chip Lord, Doug Michels, Curtis Schreier, Hudson Marquez, and others contributed to or were core members of TVTV.
+Members crossed over into many other groups, with varying degrees of collaboration: Chip Lord, Hudson Marquez, Doug Michels, Curtis Schreier, and others contributed to or were core members of TVTV.

 <div class="row">
   <div class="col-sm align-self-center text-center">